ACM-Amrita-Amritapuri/2nd-Year-Recruitment/SIG Cyber Security/README.md

 **Learn**

 * Learn about stack and go through all its basic functionalities
-* Learn about basics to c programming and implement following programs:
+* Learn about the basics to c programming and implement the following programs:

 1. Swapping two numbers using functions
-2. Menu driven calculator using functions
+2. Menu-driven calculator using functions

 * Get to know about x86 assembly language

-* ## Submission Deadline for SIG Web
+* ## Submission Deadline for SIG CP
 **_25/11/23_**